"I gave an advice as a citizen not a spectator": Ralph defends his actions

 Budget Statement: Ralph St. Williams Defends Decision To Confront NPP MP At Parliament, Video

-- Ralph St. Williams has triggered reactions after a video of him confronting an NPP MP went viral online
+- Ralph St. Williams has triggered reactions after a video of him confronting an NPP MP went viral on social media

 - Following the backlash, he took to TikTok to offer clarity on why he decided to call out Stephen Amoah in public

-- Many people who reacted to the video have shared their views on the action of the young man
+- Many Ghanaians who reacted to the video have shared their views on Ralph St. Williams and his divisive act

 PAY ATTENTION: NOW You can COMMENT on our articles on the YEN website!
 Learn how to get started.

-Outspoken activist Ralph St Williams has taken social media by storm after a video of him confronting the Member of Parliament for Nhyiaeso surfaced online.
+Outspoken activist Ralph St. Williams has taken social media by storm after a video of him confronting the MP for Nhyiaeso surfaced online.

-The video has since generated a lot of brouhaha, with many calling out Ralph St Williams for his action.
+The video has since generated a lot of brouhaha, with many calling out Williams over his decision to cause drama outside of the Parliament.

-The outspoken activist has meanwhile taken to TikTok in a sharp response to critics who have taken issue with what he did.
+Meanwhile, the outspoken activist has taken to TikTok in a sharp response to critics who have taken issue with what he did.

-He posted the video on TikTok and explained via the caption that he was only acting as a citizen by advising the MP.
+He posted the video on his platform and explained via the caption that he was only acting as a citizen by advising the MP.

-His explanation has heightened concerns that his action was aimed at disgracing the NPP MP.
+His explanation has heightened concerns that his action was aimed at disgracing the NPP MP and not fostering positive action.

-At the time of writing, the video had raked in over 2,000 likes and 170 comments.

 It all happened after Ralph took out his phone to record the MP and started confronting him over issues in his constituency.

-According to Ralph, he visited the MP's constituency a day before the budget reading and was appalled.
+According to the Ghanaian activist, he visited the Member of Parliament's region a day before the budget reading and was appalled.

-He said the constituency is saddled with a lot of challenges which need urgent attention, however, the MP has been in office for eight years without addressing them.
+He said the constituency was saddled with a lot of challenges which needed urgent attention yet the MP has been in office for eight years without addressing them.

 He, therefore, asked the MP to remain silent in Parliament and not contribute to discussions in the House, especially when it involves criticising the National Democratic Congress (NDC).

-Stephen Amoah, who seemed unhappy about the incident, did not utter a word to him but reported the young man to police officers in Parliament.
+Stephen Amoah, who seemed unhappy about the incident, did not utter a word to him but was stated to have reported the young man to police officers at the House.

 Watch the video below: